-Variable Description Notification Types {CompletingUserComment} The comment made by the user who completed the step.
-This variable resolves to blank if no comment was entered.
-If the step that was completed was a multiple approvals step, then this variable resolves as a list of sub-steps, completing users, and comments, such as: Sub-step 1 name - user name - Step Completed comment Sub-step 2 name - user name - comment
+Variable Description Notification Types {CompletingUserComment} The comment made by the user who completed the step.This variable resolves to blank if no comment was entered.
+Step Completed If the step that was completed was a multiple approvals step, then this variable resolves as a list of sub-steps, completing users, and comments, such as: Sub-step 1 name - user name - comment Sub-step 2 name - user name - comment

 Variable Description Notification Types {CompletingUserName} The name of the user who completed the step.
-If the step that was completed was a multiple approvals step, then this unside a step and the step Step Completed variable resolves as a list of sub-steps and completing users, such as: Sub-step 1 name - user name Sub-step 2 name - user name {CurrentStepName} Name of the current step.
+If the step that was completed was a multiple approvals step, then this variable resolves as a list of sub-steps and completing users, such as: Step Completed Sub-step 2 name - user name Sub-step 2 name - user name {CurrentStepName} Name of the current step.
 All notification types {CurrentStepDescription} Description of the current step.
 All notification types {CurrentStepNumber} Number of the current step.
 All notification types {DaysPastDue} Number of days past the due date for the current step.
 Due Date Reminder, Overdue Reminder {DaysTilDueDate} Number of days until the due date for the current step.
 Due Date Reminder, Overdue Reminder {OwnerFullName} The full name of the current task owner.
 Step Activated, Step Reopened, Due Date Reminder, Overdue Reminder